 Sympathetic clowns are generally a little more muted in appearance and behavior, whether or not this is faithful to the job (in which case, see Sad Clown).
 Generally, audiences are more receptive to clowns who act more like ordinary people, and have less extravagant makeup.
 Surly clowns who tiredly work with ungrateful children are more common, probably because they speak to the average overworked audience; they may be an example of Hates the Job, Loves the Limelight.

 Enemy Mime is a sub-trope of Monster Clown.
 A villainous clown that is Played for Laughs instead of fear is a Villainous Harlequin.
-The Depraved Kids' Show Host seems to be related.
+The Depraved Kids' Show Host and Creepy Mascot Suit seems to be related.
 May be combined with Scary Jack-in-the-Box, Creepy Doll, Perverse Puppet, Evil Puppeteer, or Robot Clown.
 Clowns' ghastly white makeup puts them into White Mask of Doom territory.
-The Monster Clown is often Affably Evil or Faux Affably Evil.
+The Monster Clown is often Affably Evil or (far more likely) Faux Affably Evil.
 The Monster Clown is often seen with a Balloon of Doom.
 Compare Repulsive Ringmaster.
 For examples based on the Joker from Batman, see Practically Joker.

 The opposite of this trope is the (perhaps sadly) rarely seen any more Non-Ironic Clown.